GOAT POLIO OR LISTERIOSIS?

 Goat Polio (Polioencephalomalacia) is a metabolic disease with symptoms that often mimic or overlap those of the brain-stem disease Listeriosis (Listeria monocytogenes).
 In most cases, both of these diseases are seen in goats raised under intensive management conditions.
 Improper feeding, particularly feeding too much grain and too little roughage (hay and forage) is a significant factor in both diseases.
 Producers pushing the animal to gain weight too fast can induce these potentially fatal diseases in their goats.
 Sudden changes in feed can also cause the onset of these diseases.

-Listeriosis is brought on by feeding silage, suddenly changing type and kind of feed (grain or hay), parasitism, dramatic weather changes, and advanced stages of pregnancy.
+Listeriosis can be brought on by feeding silage, suddenly changing type and kind of feed (grain or hay), parasites, dramatic weather changes, and advanced stages of pregnancy.
 The encephalitic form is most common, causing inflammation of the nerves in the goat's brain stem.
-Symptoms include some or all of the following: depression, decreased appetite, fever, leaning or stumbling or moving in one direction only, head pulled to flank with rigid neck (similar to symptoms of tetanus), facial paralysis on one side, blindness, slack jaw, and drooling.
+Symptoms include some or all of the following: depression, decreased appetite, fever, leaning or stumbling or moving in one direction only, head pulled to flank with rigid neck (similar to symptoms of tetanus and advanced dehydration), facial paralysis on one side, blindness, slack jaw, and drooling.
 Diarrhea is present only in the strain of Listeriosis which causes abortions and pregnancy toxemia.
 Listeriosis can be mistaken for rabies.
 Immediate treatment is critical.
 There is no time to waste with Listeriosis.
 Recovery is more difficult and time-consuming than Goat Polio.
 A goat can go blind and completely recover its eyesight and overall health if proper treatment is provided; such treatment can take days or even weeks, depending upon the severity of the illness and how quickly treatment was begun.

 Important!
 Please Read This Notice!